paulanoumena/Floravoltaica/src/README.md

 #### segmentation.py
 This file contains a function to perform the segmentation of the plants.
 In this segmentation it is employed the resulting NDVI contrasted image which is binarized and used as a mask.
 Once the segmentation is performed it recalculates the NDVI.

+#### fastiecm.py
+This file contains a function to perfrom color mapping to represent the NDVI values on the image.